sameeraramasinghe/sameeraramasinghe.github.io/_pages/about.md

 # News

-* [October '21] Our paper "Rethinking Conditional GAN Training" got accepted to NeurIPS 2021 [arxiv](https://arxiv.org/abs/2011.13055).
+* [October '21] Our paper "Rethinking Conditional GAN Training" got accepted to NeurIPS 2021 [(Arxiv)](https://arxiv.org/abs/2011.13055).
 * [April '21] Joined AIML as a postdocoral researcher.
-* [January '21] Our paper "Conditional Generative Modeling via Learning the Latent Space" got accepted to ICLR 2021.
+* [January '21] Our paper "Conditional Generative Modeling via Learning the Latent Space" got accepted to ICLR 2021 [(Arxiv)](https://arxiv.org/abs/2010.03132).
-* [October '20] I was featured in the newsletter (Vol. 42 #3) of the International Association for Pattern Recognition (IAPR) in recognition for my latest contributions.
+* [July '20] I was featured in the newsletter (Vol. 42 #3) of the International Association for Pattern Recognition (IAPR) in recognition for my latest contributions [Link](https://iapr.org/docs/newsletter-2020-03.pdf).

 Getting started
 ======